BrandonSM/development-notes/javascript-react.md

 "yarn.lock" - yarn lock file.

 ```Javascript
 USAGE: npm install create-react-app
 ```

+I prefer to use `yarn add` to add packages after setting up the app.
+NPM is fine also.

 ## 2. Components

+The idea of a Component is to create an "object" that can be re-used all over your codebase.

 Components need to be imported into the App.js file to be utilized (lazy loading?)